John Rod: Later Life

 In 1878, John married Elizabeth Bosher (1861-1942).
 Initially, they lived in Porirua and then moved to Johnsonville in 1887.
-John and Elizabeth produced one son, George William Rod (1878-1938) and four daughters, Elizabeth Harriet Rod (1880–1962), Annie Eliza Rod (1882-1962), Lilly Elizabeth Rod (1885-1967) and Ann Lucy Violet Rod (1887-1972).
+John and Elizabeth had one son, George William Rod (1878-1938) and four daughters, Elizabeth Harriet Rod (1880–1962), Annie Eliza Rod (1882-1962), Lilly Elizabeth Rod (1885-1967) and Ann Lucy Violet Rod (1887-1972).
 By 1896, John's parents and his siblings had also migrated to New Zealand where they resided with him in Johnsonville.
-Notably, after using the alias "George" for about twenty years the family was again using the surname "Rod".
+After using the alias "George" for about twenty years the family was again using the surname "Rod".
 In 1892, John became the guardian of his sister-in-law, Harriet Mary Jones' three young sons, moving them to his home and providing education in Johnsonville.

 By 1909, John and Elizabeth had health problems and made the first of several overseas trips seeking treatment.
 John died on 13 January 1920 aged 63y in his home at Dr Taylor Terrace, Johnsonville and was buried in (the old) Porirua Cemetery.
 John's obituary noted his civic contributions and his business life, describing him as "a well-respected…man of progressive ideas".